davidtwco/rfcs/text/0000-build-std.md

     built.

-Tests, benchmarks, build scripts and proc macros continue to ignore the "panic" setting and `panic = "unwind"` is always used.
-Once `panic-abort-tests` is stabilised, the standard library can be built with the profile's panic strategy even for tests, benchmarks and build scripts.
+Tests, benchmarks, build scripts and proc macros continue to ignore the "panic" setting and `panic = "unwind"` is always used - which means the standard library needs to be recompiled again if the user is using "abort".
+Once `panic-abort-tests` is stabilised, the standard library can be built with the profile's panic strategy even for tests and benchmarks.

 **TODO:** rustflags

 *Possibilities for avoiding unnecessary `panic_unwind` builds are explored in [Future possibilities][future-possibilities].*